abpio/abp-commercial-docs/en/modules/cms-kit/contact-form.md

 });
 ```

-Here, is a screenshot from the updated multiple widgets
+Here, is a screenshot that show multiple contact forms in a page:

 ![multiple-contact-forms](../../images/cmskit-module-multiple-contact-forms.png)